-Today we honour the women in our lives and thank them for raising us, nurturing us and supporting us and above all else show recognition to those that have inspired us.
+Today we honour the women in our lives and thank them for raising us, nurturing us and supporting us, and above all we show recognition to those that have inspired us.

 There are many interpretations as to when and why ‘Mothers Day’ is celebrated but ultimately it is a modernised version of Mothering Sunday which is a celebration by Catholic and Protestant Christians which dates back centuries and falls on the fourth Sunday of Lent.